-After having heard over and over again about this hike, how dangerous it is and how many people go on it every day I figured I really needed to check it out for myself so I could see what all the fuss was about.
+After hearing over and over again about this hike, how dangerous it is and how many people go on it every day, I figured I really needed to check it out for myself so I could see what all the fuss was about.
 I set out from Riverside and got there at about 9 in the morning only to find the main lot full and only about couple spots left in the overflow.
 This is never a good sign but I reserved judgement and got out of my car to start the hike.

 - Free to park